Welcome to today's edition of the Rush 24-7 podcast.

 Al Gore has a new book out.

-Dr. Spencer tells me that this Gore book is a metaphor for his twisting of reality to suit his needs.
+And this book, according to our official climatologist here, Dr. Roy Spencer, University of Alabama at Huntsville, formerly of NASA, Dr. Spencer tells me that this Gore book is a metaphor for his twisting of reality to suit his needs.

-He took some NASA imagery of the earth and photoshopped the following into it.
+He took some NASA imagery of the Earth and photoshopped the following into it.

-The original uh snapshot of the earth from NASA, and in the way Gore photoshopped it.
+And we've got a website here with both pictures, the original snapshot of the Earth from NASA and in the way Gore photoshopped it.

-And here's what's on the picture that's photoshopped four hurricanes that were not there.
+And here's what's on the picture that's photoshopped, four hurricanes that were not there.

 The hurricane closest to Florida is spinning in the wrong direction.